 More alarmingly, the research also indicated that victims commonly opt out of reporting incidents of discrimination and harassment of a sexual nature.
 “It is now widely reported that victims of sexual harassment often find it difficult to come forward to speak out about their treatment.
-The TUC research reveals that the number of employees who did not report their treatment to their employers was as high as 80 percent and of those that did, many said that no action was taken by the employers,” says Liz.
+Research reveals that the number of employees who did not report their treatment to their employers was as high as 80 percent and of those that did, many said that no action was taken by the employers,” says Liz.

 Covering up of the dark deeds of the rich and powerful is swiftly becoming a disaster aversion tactic of the past, with many prominent organisations publicly condemning the actions of perpetrators (regardless of rank) and cutting ties with them completely.

-According to the Equality Act 2010, sexual harassment is defined as unwanted conduct of a sexual nature which has the purpose or effect of violating someone’s dignity, or creating an intimidating, hostile, degrading, humiliating or offensive environment.
+According to the Equality Act 2010, sexual harassment is defined as “unwanted conduct of a sexual nature which has the purpose or effect of violating someone’s dignity, or creating an intimidating, hostile, degrading, humiliating or offensive environment.”

 “It’s important to note that a one off act can amount to sexual harassment even if an employee has put up with a joke previously,” cautions Liz.
 Although we often associate sexual harassment with physical actions such as touching, the reality is that verbal acts – such as lewd jokes or suggestive comments - can also constitute harassment.

 Liz continues, “In deciding whether a particular act has that effect, a tribunal will take into account both the perception of the person complaining but also whether it is reasonable or not for the conduct to have had that impact.
-For example, where an employee complains that a colleague’s comments offended him or her (although this was not necessarily the colleague’s purpose), the tribunal must consider whether it was reasonable for the conduct to have that effect.
+For example, where an employee complains that a colleague’s comments offended them (although this was not necessarily the colleague’s purpose), the tribunal must consider whether it was reasonable for the conduct to have that effect.
 If it was reasonable then it is likely to amount to harassment.”

 Employers have the responsibility to discourage sexual harassment in the workplace through their policies and continuous education.
 “This duty may also extend to include conduct which takes place outside of work, at work-related events such as the office Christmas party,” Liz advises.